Instance-Level Generation for Representation Learning: Abstract

 \section{Abstract}

 Instance-level recognition (ILR) focuses on identifying individual objects rather than broad categories, offering the highest granularity in image classification.
 However, this fine-grained nature makes creating large-scale annotated datasets challenging, limiting ILR’s real-world applicability across domains.
 To overcome this, we introduce a novel approach that synthetically generates diverse object instances from multiple domains under varied conditions and backgrounds, forming a large-scale training set.
 Unlike prior work on automatic data synthesis, our method is the first to address ILR-specific challenges without relying on any real images.
 Fine-tuning foundation vision models on the generated data significantly improves retrieval performance across seven ILR benchmarks spanning multiple domains.
 Our approach offers a new, efficient, and effective alternative to extensive data collection and curation, introducing a new ILR paradigm where the only input is the names of the target domains, unlocking a wide range of real-world applications.
+The code and pretrained models are publicly available at \url{https://github.com/yankungou/ILGen}.